-Why We Removed Environment Guards from Analytics Script Injection
+Why I Removed Environment Guards from Analytics Script Injection

 The Problem with Environment-Based Analytics Loading

-A few months ago, our AustinsElite app—a Laravel 12–powered platform with a modern frontend—loaded Google Analytics 4 only in production.
+A few months ago, my AustinsElite app—a Laravel 12–powered platform with a modern frontend—loaded Google Analytics 4 only in production.
 The logic seemed sound at first: skip tracking in development and staging to avoid polluting analytics with non-user data.
-We wrapped the gtag.js script injection behind an environment check, a pattern we’d seen in tutorials and legacy docs.
+I wrapped the gtag.js script injection behind an environment check, a pattern I’d seen in tutorials and legacy docs.

 But reality had other plans.

-We started noticing gaps in event validation.
+I started noticing gaps in event validation.
 QA couldn’t confirm if tracking was firing correctly on staging.
-Product managers wanted to verify funnel behavior before launch, but we had no visibility.
+Product managers wanted to verify funnel behavior before launch, but I had no visibility.
 Every analytics issue became a production-only mystery.
-We were flying blind until users hit the live site.
+I was flying blind until users hit the live site.

-The environment guard, meant to protect data integrity, was actually hurting our ability to ship confidently.
+The environment guard, meant to protect data integrity, was actually hurting my ability to ship confidently.

 Why Conditional Injection Backfires